✓ Updated May 2026

 Car Rental

-Renting a car offers the ultimate flexibility, allowing you to explore remote scenic routes like the Schwarzwaldhochstraße (B500) and discover hidden gems at your own pace.
-It's ideal for families or groups wanting to maximize their exploration.
+Renting a car offers the most flexibility, allowing you to explore remote scenic routes like the Schwarzwaldhochstraße (Black Forest High Road) and stop at viewpoints at your own pace.

 Cycling

-The Black Forest is a cyclist's paradise with dedicated cycle paths and stunning routes for all levels, from leisurely valley rides to challenging mountain climbs.
-E-bikes are increasingly popular and widely available for rent.
+The Black Forest is a cyclist's paradise with numerous dedicated cycle paths and routes, ranging from gentle valley rides to challenging mountain climbs.
+It's a fantastic way to immerse yourself in the landscape.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.